A TD1 is simply a form used to calculate how much tax should be withheld from your income.

 This is wrong.
 You give it to your employer.

-Misconception #2: The information you enter on the form changes how much tax you end up owing the government.
+Misconception #2: The information you enter on the form changes how much tax you end up owing to the government.

 How to fill out Form TD1